DopplerHQ/awesome-bots/readme.md

 * [ProductHunt bot directory](https://www.producthunt.com/topics/bots)
 * [TeamChat botstore](http://www.teamchat.com/en/bot-store/)
 * [Qwazou Bot](https://www.messenger.com/t/Qwazou) - A Messenger Bot that helps you discover new bots on Messenger.
+* [Boim](https://bo.im) - Bo.im is gateway to all your channels.
+It can link to all of your bots, contact info, locations, websites, and much more, while behaving according to where it was clicked on.

 ### Messaging platforms
 * [Facebook Messenger](https://developers.facebook.com/docs/messenger-platform)